- The Learning Environment

 The Learning Environment

 Biomedical Sciences is an interdisciplinary major that pulls courses from various departments across the university.
 Basic science courses are taught by department faculty in large lecture halls.
 As accepted students, courses are primarily housed within the Jacobs School of Medicine and Biomedical Sciences and offer smaller class sizes.

-Accepted students have the opportunity to work in the Behling simulation lab as part of a small seminar providing a hands-on patient care experience.
+Accepted students have the opportunity to work in the Behling Human Simulation Center as part of a small seminar providing a hands-on patient care experience.

 About Our Facilities

 As an interdisciplinary program we share labs and facilities with a variety of programs and departments within the Jacobs School of Medicine and Biomedical Sciences.
 Throughout these lab environments, students have the opportunity to examine the structure and function of microorganisms through the use of a microscope.
 Additional laboratory exercises allow for a hands-on experience involving the isolation and characterization of microorganisms.
 Furthermore students receive detailed instruction in human anatomy, histology, and function through demonstrations on cadaver specimens and major organ systems.

 Our faculty hold appointments in the various basic science departments in the Jacobs School of Medicine and Biomedical Sciences.
 Numerous faculty hold patents, teaching awards, and appointments on editorial boards associated with professional scientific organizations.

 Faculty List Directory

 Please visit the Biomedical Sciences department website for additional information about our faculty.